-Your child can expect to cover some or all of these activities whilst on our workshops.
+Your child can expect to cover some of these activities whilst on our workshops:

-– learn how to create their own Minecraft games and worlds using block coding
+– learn how to create their own Minecraft/Roblox games and worlds using block coding**

-– learn how to remix games created by others to put their own personal stamp on it
+– learn how to remix games on Scratch leading to children creating their own programmed games.

 – plan, film, act-out, choreograph and edit a movie trailer which can then be emailed to parents.

 – design and shoot their very own movie posters which can also be emailed out to parents.